hyperflask/hyperflask-docs/docs/recipes/sending-emails.md

 The [emails](/guides/emails) guide covered creating email templates and sending them.
 This guide covers setting up the rest of the infrastructure.

+!!! note
+    Commercial services mentionned here are chosen for their quality.
+No commercial affiliation.

 ## Using a cloud provider

 There are many available providers.
 Below we list some of the most popular ones.
 As many offer a free plan, it is good to have 2 setup with one as backup in case of outages.